sopra-fs24-group-15/client/README.md

 Create the best Meme and win the game!

 We were motivated to create MemeBattle to build a community-centric, interactive, creative and entertaining online game.
+With MemeBattle you can create hilarious memes, share them with your friends and competitors, and engage in friendly competition.
+By voting for your favorite meme of the round, all the users determine the ultimate winner.
+Whether you are an advanced meme-maker or just looking to enjoy a good laugh, MemeBattle offers you a space to express your creativity, to connect with others, and to celebrate the joy of memes.

-## Technologies Used:
+## Technologies Used
 For the MemeBattle Webapplication we used the following technologies:

 - Frontend Development: HMTL, CSS, React, Imgflip API